tyleryouk/00os-origin/00os/processes/00reaper/reaper-implement.md

       throw new Error(`Could not read task file or received invalid response`);
     }

+    // Validate the content structure - basic check for non-empty content if (!readResult.content || !readResult.content.trim()) {
+      throw new Error(`Task file is empty or contains only whitespace`);
+    }

     tools.log(`Task file read successfully (${taskFilePath}).`);
     return readResult.content;
   } catch (error) {
-    tools.error(`Failed to read task file ${taskFilePath}: ${error.message}`);
+    // Enhanced error handling with specific suggestions based on error type let errorCode = "FILE_READ_ERROR";
-    throw new Error(`Failed to read ${taskFilePath}: ${error.message}`);
+    let errorMsg = `Failed to read ${taskFilePath}: ${error.message}`;
+    let suggestions = [
+      `Ensure the file exists at ${taskFilePath}`,
+      "Run > reaper-os-commands-workflow to initialize or update the workflow files" ];

+    // If the error contains "not found", add more specific suggestions if (error.message.includes("not found") || error.message.includes("No such file")) {
+      suggestions.push("Check if you need to create the file manually or initialize the workflow first");
     }

+    tools.error(errorMsg);
+    throw {
+      message: errorMsg,
+      code: errorCode,
+      suggestions: suggestions
+    };
   }
+}

+/**
+ * Analyzes task content and generates an implementation plan
+ * @param {string} taskContent - The content of the task file
+ * @returns {Promise<Array>} - Array of planned actions
+ */
 async function analyzeTaskAndGeneratePlan(taskContent) {
   tools.log(`Analyzing task content and generating implementation plan...`);

+  try {
+    // Extract task details from content
+    const taskLines = taskContent.split('\n');
+    const taskTitle = taskLines.find(line => line.startsWith('# '))?.substring(2) || 'Untitled Task';

+    // Look for specific sections in the task content const requirementsStartIndex = taskContent.indexOf('## Requirements');
+    const implementationStartIndex = taskContent.indexOf('## Implementation');

+    if (requirementsStartIndex === -1) {
+      throw new Error('Could not find Requirements section in task file');
+    }

     // [AI logic to analyze task and generate a plan based on the task content]
     // This will vary based on the specific task content, but the general steps include:
     // 1.
 Parse the task requirements, goals, and constraints
     // 2.
 Identify which files need to be created or modified
     // 3.
 Generate specific edit plans for each file

     // For demonstration purposes, we'll return a sample plan
     // In a real implementation, this would be dynamically generated based on taskContent return [
       {
         tool: 'edit_file',
         params: {
           target_file: '00os/processes/tools/file-search.md',
           instructions: 'Create the file-search.md process file with standard metadata and structure.',
           code_edit: `---
 name: file-search
 description: Searches for files matching a pattern within a specified path.
 version: 1.0.0
+category: system
 author: 00reaper
 permissions: [file-read, file_search]
 inputs: